Skip to content

 Dismissed You rejected suggestions for this question; it leaves the active review queue.

-The inbox is the canonical place to accept or dismiss; overlays on macOS are a presentation layer for timely answers, not a substitute for reviewing edge cases in the full list.
+The inbox is the canonical place to accept or dismiss suggestions and review edge cases in the full list.

 Batch dismiss noisy or duplicate items so pending stays actionable; accepted answers reinforce trust in what your index actually contains.